 A FEW THINGS TO KNOW BEFORE YOU GO…

-- Buenos Aires is pretty dangerous (see below).
+- Buenos Aires can be dangerous (see below).
 Check with your friendly hotel or hostel employees to find out which areas to avoid.

 - At the time we were there, the exchange rate that banks gave you was far worse than the exchange rate you can get on the black market.
 Take a wander down Florida Street and see what I mean.
 I’ve since heard that this has been improved but Florida Street is pretty interesting regardless.

-- Argentina is BIG so bus rides are LONG.
+- Argentina is huge with loads of amazing stuff to do.
+But this means either flying or enduring LONG bus rides!
 Bring a blanket and some ear plugs and settle in for the long haul.

 - You’ll eat loads of meat.
 Well, lamb specifically.
 Vegetarians may starve in this country.

 Nick and I arrived in Buenos Aires around 10:30am, excited about the first day of our new travel adventure, and after settling into an overpriced hotel room we decided to check out the city.
 After exploring our general area we decided to head over to La Boca which is an area that has beautiful architecture but is notoriously seedy at night.

 At about 4:30pm we were a little lost – but almost to the right area – and WE GOT MUGGED!
 By kids.
 With steak knives…

 Okay so by kids I mean they were like 18 but they were grabbing my hippie purse and Nick’s camera and waving steak knives at us (maybe they’d just come from a BBQ?).